NikkiSarah/Codeacademy/20230412 Causal Inference with R/Causal Inference with R.md

 A scatter plot of our data allows us to check certain RDD conditions visually.
 We can see whether we have a sharp or fuzzy cutoff.
 We can also use the plot to check for a *discontinuity* — a sudden change in the outcome variable — at the cutoff.

-To create this scatter plot with the contribution matching dataset, we can use the ggplot2 package in R:
+To create this scatter plot with the contribution matching dataset, we can use the `ggplot2` package in R:

-library(ggplot2) \#load ggplot2 package
+`library(ggplot2) #load ggplot2 package
+`

 Our scatter plot should have the number of employees on the x-axis and the contribution amount on the y-axis.
 The points for treatment and control groups should be different colors and shapes, so we can easily tell the two groups apart.
 Finally, we add code for a dashed vertical line at the cutoff of 300 employees.

-\# create a scatterplot with treatment groups
-ggplot(
- data = cont_data,
- aes(
- x = size, \# forcing variable
- y = contribution, \# outcome variable
- color = group, \# sets point color by treatment group
- shape = group \# sets point shape by treatment group
+`# create a scatterplot with treatment groups ggplot( data = cont_data, aes( x = size, # forcing variable y = contribution, # outcome variable color = group, # sets point color by treatment group shape = group # sets point shape by treatment group )) + geom_point() +
- )) +
- geom_point() +
- geom_vline(xintercept = 300, linetype = "dashed") \#add line at 300
+  geom_vline(xintercept = 300, linetype = "dashed") #add line at 300
+`

 This plot clearly shows that we have a sharp RDD, not a fuzzy one.
 The dashed line at 300 employees separates the two groups into companies that offer a matching program (at least 300) and companies that do NOT offer a matching program (fewer than 300).

 ![](media/f37022fc7a3bc0789bc68ce2f2929a59.png)

 We can also check to make sure that there is actually a discontinuity in average contributions based on whether or not companies have more than 300 employees.
-To do this, we can add a separate best fit line for each treatment group using the geom_smooth() function.
-If we had saved our first plot as rdd_scatter, we can add the code for the lines as follows:
+To do this, we can add a separate best fit line for each treatment group using the `geom_smooth()` function.
+If we had saved our first plot as `rdd_scatter`, we can add the code for the lines as follows:

-\# add best fit lines for each group to scatter plot
+`# add best fit lines for each group to scatter plot rdd_scatter + geom_smooth( aes(group = group), #plot separate lines for each group method = "lm" #use linear regression
-rdd_scatter +
- geom_smooth(
- aes(group = group), \#plot separate lines for each group
- method = "lm" \#use linear regression
-)
+)`

 There is an obvious jump in the average contributions at the cutoff point, which means there is a discontinuity present.
 If there were no discontinuity present, we might see something like the right image.
 Note that there is no jump in the outcome variable here.
 The lines connect smoothly.